PO Box 2453

 1970 Chevy Nova

-John and Blanca Duran
+John Duran

-1947 Ford 4 door deluxe in forest green, tan mohair uphostery.
+1947 Ford 4 door deluxe in forest green, tan mohair upholstery.
 Mercury Flathead engine, stock 3 speed trans, Columbia 2 speed rear end, 4" dropped axel front end, wheels are steel with beauty rims.

 David and Karen Easton (Description coming soon)